MARKETS GLOBAL-Stocks, dollar rally on supportive U.S. data

 "Going forward, it's back to earnings and we're keeping an eye on the banks," Chang said.

 Bank of America Corp, the second-largest U.S. bank, said quarterly profit surged nearly $3 billion as revenue increased and mortgage losses plunged in the clearest sign yet the bank was shaking off the impact of the financial crisis.
-Its shares rose 2.3 percent to close at $17.15, the highest level since May 2010.
+Its shares rose 2.6 percent to $17.20, the highest level since May 2010.

-MSCI's all-country world index rose 0.48 percent, while shares in Europe hit 5-1/2-year highs, buoyed by a better global growth outlook on Tuesday from the World Bank.
+MSCI's all-country world index rose 0.5 percent, while shares in Europe hit 5-1/2-year highs, buoyed by a better global growth outlook from the World Bank.

-The World Bank raised its forecast for global growth for the first time in three years, upping its estimate for 2014 by two-tenths of a point to 3.2 percent, as advanced economies started to pick up pace, led by the United States.
-It also predicted faster growth for 2015 and 2016.
+The World Bank late on Tuesday raised its forecast for global growth for the first time in three years, upping its forecast for 2014 by two-tenths of a point to 3.2 percent, as advanced economies started to pick up pace, led by the United States.
+The bank also predicted a faster growth pace for both 2015 and 2016.

-Separately, data confirmed that private consumption in Germany, Europe's biggest economy, rose 0.9 percent in 2013, indicating underlying strength even though headline gross domestic product grew just 0.4 percent.
+Separately, data confirmed that private consumption in Germany, Europe's biggest economy, rose 0.9 percent in 2013, indicating underlying strength even though headline gross domestic product grew just 0.4 percent for the year.

 The pan-European FTSEurofirst 300 index of leading regional shares rose 1.0 percent to close at 1,339.82.